xavidop/alexa-nodejs-lambda-helloworld/README.md

   * `errors`: folder that contains all Error handlers.
   * `intents`: folder that contains all Intent handlers.
   * `interceptors`: here you can find all interceptors.
+* lambda/custom/test/: A folder that contains the source code for tests.
 * models – A folder that contains interaction models for the skill.
 Each interaction model is defined in a JSON file named according to the locale.
 For example, es-ES.json.
 * `skill.json` – The skill manifest.
 One of the most important files in our project.